-The projects that will form part of this programme include: Projects in Gansbaai (Blompark), Stanford, Mt Pleasant and Hawston.
+The projects that will form part of this programme include: Projects in Gansbaai (Blompark), Stanford, Mt Pleasant "(top structures are currently under construction and will be completed by end of March 2016)"and Hawston.

 2. Upgrading of Informal Settlements

 This Programme is aimed at the in situ upgrading of informal settlements.
 In circumstances where the terrain is not suitable for human settlement, residents may be relocated and settled elsewhere.